CatraProto/docs/receiving_updates.md

    return;
 }
 ```
 Where `StartTime` is the unix timestamp value of when you started the script.
-You can get it by calling `DateTimeOffset.UtcNow.ToUnixTimeSeconds()`.
+You can get it by calling `DateTimeOffset.UtcNow.ToUnixTimeSeconds()` at startup and save it in a static field.

 ## How updates are delivered
 In order to **avoid flooding** the event handler some internal queues are used.
 There is a queue for each peer and **if an update is not bound to a peer it is added to a common queue**.
 This means that **each update is separated based on which chat it was sent in** and **it will wait** to trigger your event handler **if an updated from the same chat is still being processed.**